meshtastic/enclosures/TTGO/T-Beam/M8N/README.md

 # TTGO T-Beam m8n
-Here are all the recources regarding reference files and enclosure designs for the TTGO T-Beam m8n
+All the resources regarding reference files and enclosure designs for the TTGO T-Beam m8n

 ## Licensing